centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 Execute centreon-map4-desktop-client-xxxx.exe:

 > You do not need to be the administrator of your computer to perform the
 > installation.
-All the files are will be installed in your personnal folders.
+All the files will be installed in your personal folders.

 The default installation folder is `C:\Users\$user$\AppData\LocalCentreon-Map4`.

-You can install the software at this location without administrator rights but can change the destination to Program files if you have the sufficient rights.
+You can install the software at this location without administrator rights, but you can change the destination to Program files if you have sufficient rights.

 Use the installer to install the software properly and integrate it into the Windows environment.
 The installer can also be used to uninstall it from the